-If you wish to apply for £2,000 or less please refer to the separate guidelines and complete the online application form for this fund You cannot apply to both the over £2,000 and under £2,000 grant schemes.
+If you wish to apply for £2,000 or less please refer to the separate guidelines and complete the online application form for this fund: Community grants - Cambridge City Council You cannot apply to both the over £2,000 and under £2,000 grant schemes.

-Area Committee grants will be launched in late December.
+Area Committee grants will be launched on 12th December 2023.
 Please contact us if you wish to be added to the mailing list.

-Are you eligible to apply for a Community Grant
+Are you eligible to apply for a Community Grant?

-Check your organisation is eligible Appendix A

-Ensure your proposed activity meets the Community Grant's priorities and outcomes and will be completed by 31st March 2024

-Check the examples of what we would /would not fund

-Complete the 'Can you Apply?' checklist
+- Check your organisation is eligible refer to Appendix A - Ensure your proposed activity meets the Community Grant's priorities and outcomes and will be completed by 31st March 2025 - Check the examples of what we would /would not fund - Complete the 'Can you Apply?' checklist